However, in appropriate cases, a spouse seeks divorce based on the other spouse’s fault in causing the breakup of the marriage.

 To rise to the level of cruel treatment necessary to support a finding granting divorce on the grounds of cruelty, a spouse must show that the other spouse’s conduct rises to a level sufficient to render the couples’ living together insupportable.

-“Insupportable” in this context, as opposed to no fault divorce, means that one spouse’s actions have rendered the couple’s living together incapable of being borne, unendurable, insufferable, or intolerable.
+“Insupportable” in this context, as opposed to no fault divorce, means that one spouse’s actions rendered the couple’s living together incapable of being borne, unendurable, insufferable, or intolerable.

 Mere trivial matters or disagreements do not support a divorce on the grounds of cruel treatment.